 This October, the Monadnock Food Co-op will join over 65,000 cooperatives and credit unions across the United States in celebrating Co-op Month observed nationally since 1964.
-National Cooperative Business Association chose this year’s theme, Build Back for Impact, to promote how co-ops and their members are working together to build stronger, more inclusive, and resilient communities in the wake of the pandemic.
+The National Cooperative Business Association chose this year’s theme, Owning Our Identity, to lift up the cooperative business model as the best way to build an economy that empowers everyone.

-Locally, Mayor George Hansel proclaimed October as Co-op Month in Keene, NH, during a City Council Meeting on October 7, 2021, at 7 p.m.
+Locally, Mayor George Hansel proclaimed October as Co-op Month in Keene, NH in 2021.
+Join us at the October 5 City Council meeting at 7 p.m. for 2023’s proclamation!

 Monadnock Food Co-op plans to honor this month by: